apache/arrow/docs/source/cpp/compute.rst

 Aggregations
 ------------

+Scalar aggregations operate on a (chunked) array or scalar value and reduce the input to a single output value.

 +---------------+-------+-------------+----------------+----------------------------------+-------+
 | Function name | Arity | Input types | Output type    | Options class                    | Notes |
 +===============+=======+=============+================+==================================+=======+